maxpatiiuk/alia/README.md

 Written in TypeScript.

-> NOTE: at present this project only includes a tokenizer and a parser
+> NOTE: at present this project only includes a tokenizer, parser and a formatter

 ## Prerequisites